Operating Department Practice

 All applications, including mature students, must be made through UCAS.
-The UCAS closing date is January 15th 2017 however applications are still possible after this date until February 28th 2017.
+The UCAS closing date for 2018 undergraduates is September 6th 2017.

 We have minimum academic requirements (see entry requirements).
 Your UCAS form should detail your academic qualifications (achieved and pending), a current academic reference and a personal statement, plus details of any employment.
 Follow the UCAS guidance on writing your personal statement and in addition demonstrate:

 - Evidence that you are serious about a career as a registered healthcare professional.

 - Evidence that you have the ambition to be an ODP.